Hailey Bieber Tells Us How She Handles Her Chronic Skin Condition

 “I never know what triggers it and sometimes I can't prevent it,” Hailey Bieber tells me about the chronic skin condition that, until now, she's kept relatively private.
 “I have something called perioral dermatitis.
 I will wake up and have it really bad around my mouth and under my eyes.”

-In an effort to avoid a flare-up — which looks like a red, bumpy, inflammatory rash that can impact more than 200,000 people in the U.S. each year — Bieber always travels with her own pillow and has taken to removing unnecessary ingredients from her skin and makeup routine.
-That is, as much as her modeling career allows it.
+In an effort to avoid a flare-up — which looks like a red, bumpy, inflammatory rash that mostly affects women between 18 and 50 years old in Canada — Bieber always travels with her own pillow and has taken to removing unnecessary ingredients from her skin and makeup routine.
+That is, as much as her modelling career allows it.
 “I have used something new on set before and I go home and have a rash under my eyes,” she says, noting that she thinks some makeup triggers it, as well as laundry detergent and many other everyday products.

 It’s one of the reasons why the 22-year-old has maintained her longstanding gig as a clean beauty ambassador for bareMinerals.
 The line is free of potential irritants — including parabens, phthalates, chemical sunscreens, and more — which why she thinks her skin reacts to it so well.
 We sat down with Bieber last week, ahead of the brand’s 25th anniversary party in Los Angeles, to talk about her skin, her longstanding partnership, and the whirlwind year she's shared with her husband Justin Bieber.